Welltory/measure-stress-hrv-android/README.md

 **You should start your integration filling out an [Integration Request Form](https://welltory.typeform.com/to/epJ3PR).**

-Please contact our support team if you have any questions [Welltory Help Center](https://support.welltory.com/content).
+Please send us a live chat message [on our website](https://welltory.com/) if you have any questions.

 # Measurement request <a name="request"></a>